 Buying a new gaming device is always exciting; until you get it home and find out that you don’t have everything you need to actually play it.
 So before you purchase that new PlayStation Vita, know your facts and avoid any unpleasant surprises.

-1) 3G VS WiFi: The PS Vita is available as both a 3G/WiFi model, and a WiFi only model.
-The 3G/WiFi model is currently priced at $299.99.
+The 3G/Wi-Fi model is currently priced at $299.99.
 3G services are offered exclusively through AT&T with contract free, 30 day service plans.
-Currently, AT&T is offering a 250MB plan for $14.99, 3GB plan for $30.00, and a 5GB plan for $50.00.
-Unfortunately, 3G downloads are restricted to 20MB.
-So you’ll have to download most of your games via WiFi.
+Currently, AT&T is offering a 250 MB plan for $14.99, 3 GB plan for $30.00, and a 5 GB plan for $50.00.
+Unfortunately, 3G downloads are restricted to 20 MB.
+So you’ll have to download most of your games via Wi-Fi.

-This also means that new PSP releases may, or may not be simultaneously available for Vita on release day.
+This also means that new PSP releases may, or may not, be simultaneously available for Vita on release day.
 Sony has also confirmed that Vita will be compatible with PSOne classics in the near future.
-But as of now, Playstation 1 classics are currently unavailable on Vita.
-Sony has also started to port some of the PS2 library of games to the PS Vita.
+But as of now, PlayStation 1 classics are currently unavailable on Vita.
+Sony has also started to port some PS2 library of games to the PS Vita.
 Persona 4 which has a similar play like the PS2 version has been released, we provide a review of P4 Golden on our blog.

-3) Memory Cards: Unlike the PSP, Sony decided to ditch the standard Memory Stick and went with a new, Vita exclusive memory card.
-The memory cards are rather expensive and range between: $19.99 for a 4GB card to $99.99 for a 32GB card.
-The lower end 4GB and 8GB memory cards are ideal for gamers who mostly buy physical games.
-Lower end memory cards offer enough space for game saves and a limited amount of digital media such as themes and demos.
-The higher end 16GB and 32GB cards are better for people who plan to buy a lot of digital download games.
+The higher end 16 GB and 32 GB cards are better for people who plan to buy a lot of digital download games.
 Also keep in mind that some games will actually allow you to save game data, patches, and add-on content directly to the game card itself, without the need for an additional memory card.
 But a memory card is required to play most large-scale games such as Uncharted: Golden Abyss, for system updates, and for media storage.

 One of the most disappointing features of the PS Vita is its poor battery life, which only offers about 3-5 hours of gaming.
 To remedy this situation, Sony is releasing a portable charger accessory that allows you to recharge your handheld 1.5 times on the go.
 Additionally, you can also use Sony’s portable charger to charge most other handled devices as well.
 If you’re looking for something with a higher capacity, you can use a non-Sony brand portable charger for your Vita.
 But be careful, not all brands are compatible.

 If you’re planning to buy Sony’s portable charger, you should also keep in mind that the charger makes use of the Vita’s AC adaptor and USB cable.
-So you might want to consider investing in a second set of cables just in case you need to charge both your Vita and your portable charger at the same time.
+So you might want to consider investing in a second set of cables, just in case you need to charge both your Vita and your portable charger at the same time.
 The portable charger will be available at the end of April and cost $49.99.

 PS Vita and Vita game cards are region-free, making Vita a very import friendly gaming system.
 So if that much anticipated visual novel game turns out to be a UK exclusive; don’t fret, just import it.

 PS Vita is designed as a single person’s handheld and isn’t meant to be shared.
 It only allows for one PlayStation Network account, and only the owner of that account can acquire game trophies.
 If you want your Vita to be a family system, Sony suggests buying separate memory cards for mom, dad and the kids.
 But the hefty price tag attached to those memory cards might make sharing a lot less appealing.